Business

 The underlying objective of international trade is akin to that of domestic trade.
 Nevertheless, international trade diverges from domestic trade in two key ways:

 • International trade involves the currencies of at least two countries.
 Therefore, before goods and services can be imported or exported, currencies must be exchanged.
+The BIS Triennial Central Bank Survey reported that the global foreign exchange market processes over $7.5 trillion in daily transactions, making it the largest and most liquid financial market in the world.

 • Some countries occasionally erect barriers to trade specific goods or services, potentially harming the relationship between two nations.